Athletic Training (AT)

 AT 610.
 Psychosocial Aspects of Healthcare.
 3 Credits.

-This course will examine the role of the athletic trainer in protecting and improving the health of people and their communities.
+This course examines the role of the athletic trainer in protecting and improving the health of people and their communities.
 Students will develop the knowledge and skills to practice cultural competency, foster cultural humility, and demonstrate respect in client/patient care.

 P: Graduate Standing